PANC: Prior-Aware Normalized Cut via Anchor-Augmented Token Graphs: GPU-Accelerated Spectral Partitioning

-\paragraph{Selection Strategy.} We assess the impact of the priors' selection mechanism.
-For all experiments in this ablation, we used a fixed configuration derived from the optimal hyperparameters for DUTS-TE: a prior bank size of 30 and 1250 retrieved tokens injected.
-As shown in Table \ref{tab:retrieval}, we observe a clear trade-off.
-While stochastic selection (Random) minimizes computational overhead, it fails to provide semantic guidance.
-Our diversity-aware strategy (\textbf{PANC}) incurs higher GFLOPs and memory usage due to similarity search and diversity checks, but this computational investment is necessary to optimize spectral localization (IPR) compared to the na\"ive baselines.
+\paragraph{\textbf{Component Cost \& Scalability Analysis.}} Table~\ref{tab:component_analysis} presents a comprehensive ablation study quantifying the computational overhead of the PANC framework.
+We analyze three critical scaling dimensions: \begin{enumerate} \item Number of Injected Priors ($m$): We evaluate the impact of augmenting the graph with an increasing number of annotated vertices, scaling from $m=0$ (unsupervised baseline ) up to $m=5,000$.
+For typical usage (e.g., $m \le 1,500$), the overhead is well-managed.
+However, injecting a massive number of priors ($M=5,000$) drastically expands the graph connectivity, resulting in a severe spike in GFLOPs. \item Resolution Scaling: We evaluate input resolutions scaling from $224 \times 224$ up to $1344 \times 1344$. \item Backbone Efficiency: We also benchmark the DINOv3 family against the DINOv2-L standard.
+Our results indicate that DINOv3-L matches the computational footprint of legacy DINOv2-L (306 GFLOPs) while offering improvements in cross-resolution stability and geometric consistency. \end{enumerate}

-\paragraph{Component Cost \& Scalability Analysis.} Table~\ref{tab:component_analysis} presents a comprehensive ablation study quantifying the computational overhead of the PANC framework.
-We analyze three critical scaling dimensions: \begin{enumerate} \item \textbf{Number of Injected Priors ($M$):} We evaluate the impact of augmenting the graph with an increasing number of annotated vertices, scaling from $M=0$ (unsupervised baseline \cite{wang2023tokencutsegmentingobjectsimages}) up to $M=5,000$.
-For typical usage ($M \le 100$), the overhead is negligible.
-However, injecting a massive number of priors ($M=5,000$) drastically expands the graph connectivity, resulting in a $\approx 20\times$ spike in GFLOPs.
-This confirms that PANC is most efficient when operating with a compact set of highly relevant priors. \item \textbf{Resolution Scaling:} We evaluate input resolutions from $224^2$ up to $1344^2$.
-As shown in Table~\ref{tab:component_analysis}, the transition from $480^2$ to $1120^2$ results in a $\approx 3.4\times$ increase in GFLOPs and a $\approx 1.6\times$ increase in memory.
-While memory growth is sub-quadratic due to fixed backbone overheads, computational demand scales sharply with token count. \item \textbf{Backbone Efficiency:} We also benchmark the DINOv3 family against the DINOv2-L standard.
-Our results indicate that DINOv3-L matches the computational footprint of legacy DINOv2-L (306 GFLOPs).
-In resource-constrained scenarios, DINOv3-S+ offers a lightweight alternative, reducing GFLOPs by $62\%$ compared to the Large model while maintaining modern architectural benefits. \end{enumerate}
+In Table~\ref{tab:component_analysis}, the injection of priors introduces manageable computational overhead compared to the purely unsupervised baseline when using optimal configuration thresholds.
+The transition from an intermediate $480 \times 480$ resolution to the $1120 \times 1120$ comparison resolution results in a substantial increase in GFLOPs.
+While memory growth is sub-quadratic due to fixed backbone overheads, computational demand scales sharply with token count.

-As observed, the injection of priors introduces negligible computational overhead compared to the unsupervised baseline \cite{wang2023tokencutsegmentingobjectsimages} when $M \le 100$.
-High-resolution processing increases memory demand, yet it remains feasible on modern hardware (see Section \ref{sec:sparse} for optimization strategies).
+In summary, high-resolution processing increases memory demand, yet it remains completely feasible on modern dense hardware architectures, avoiding the immediate need for graph-scale accelerations such as sparsification.